Why you should let Siam shipping by Docshipper handle your shipment from china?

 Here is a table of the usual transit times between Chinese and Thai cities:

-*Please note that those transit times are just indicative timing between Thailand and China
+*Please note that these transit times are indicative and may vary.

 What duties and taxes will I pay for my goods ?